Skip to main content

 Start Today: Small Steps, Sustainable Practice

-If you're helping a senior in your life get started with brain training, pick one simple game from this list, commit to 10 minutes a day, and build from there.
-Start with our Concentration game — it's one of the most intuitive and senior-friendly options available.
+If you're helping a senior in your life get started with brain training, pick one simple game from this list, commit to ten minutes a day, and build from there.
+Start with Memory Match, it's one of the most intuitive and senior-friendly options on PlayZone, and once that feels comfortable, Number Sequence Memory is a natural next step.

-The science is clear: the brain remains adaptable throughout life.
+The brain remains adaptable throughout life.
 The key is providing the right challenge, consistently applied.
 These games provide that challenge in a format that's accessible, engaging, and free.